-So no, my loves.
-MOLO doesn’t stand for ‘mums of little ones’ on The Motherload – not now, not ever.
+So, no. MOLO doesn’t stand for ‘mums of little ones’ on The Motherload® – not now, not ever.
 Being a MOLO is so much more than that, and while our children will grow up, and become ‘older ones’, being a MOLO never ends because once it’s in your bones, and your heart, that kindness and thoughtfulness never leaves.
 Share us with others; share us with another mother and let her know that she isn’t alone, that she’s not judged, and that she matters.

-#BeMoreMOLO, #LoveAnotherMother and let’s change the conversation around motherhood once and for all.
-Because when women come together, like they do on The Motherload, amazing things happen.
+Let’s change the conversation around motherhood once and for all.
+Because when women come together, like they do on The Motherload®, amazing things can, and do, happen.